Nicotine is a supplemental source of energy for nicotine addicts. People dependent on nicotine use it as a resource to fuel up their daily lives.

-Part of what makes smoking so addictive is because it is a psychological habit with conditioned responses to smoke in certain circumstances, reinforced by the way nicotine causes you to crave more of it.
+Part of what makes smoking so addictive is because it is a psychological habit with conditioned responses to smoke in certain circumstances, reinforced by how nicotine causes you to crave more.
 Because nicotine’s effects are so short-lived, it drives you to want more of it as soon as possible.

 The first week usually brings the majority of withdrawal symptoms.
 Moving into the following weeks, they gradually begin to fade away.

 - Insomnia: Usually resolves by the end of week one.